 Golfers elbow, also called medial epicondylitis, affects more than just those who love to golf.
 Though this condition is most commonly found in individuals over the age of 35, it can affect anyone who repeatedly puts stress on the wrist and fingers.
 Unlike tennis elbow which affects the outside of the elbow, those with golfers elbow experience pain on the inner side of the elbow.
 This condition can affect the elbow’s normal range of motion and can cause further complications if left untreated.

-Golfers elbow shouldn’t keep you away from the activities that you love.
-If you’re experiencing pain in your elbow or have symptoms that are consistent with this condition, consult with a medical professional for diagnosis and treatment.
+Golfers elbow and other sports injuries shouldn’t keep you away from the activities that you love.
+If you’re experiencing pain in your elbow or have symptoms that are consistent with this condition, consult with a sports medicine doctor for diagnosis and treatment.
 The sooner that you seek treatment, the sooner you’ll be able to get back to your daily routine.